PaloAltoNetworks/ansible-pan/docs/modules/panos_aggregate_interface_module.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- pan-python can be obtained from PyPI https://pypi.python.org/pypi/pan-python
+- pan-python can be obtained from PyPi https://pypi.python.org/pypi/pan-python
-- pandevice can be obtained from PyPI https://pypi.python.org/pypi/pandevice
+- pandevice can be obtained from PyPi https://pypi.python.org/pypi/pandevice

 Parameters